Neurotech-Hub/arduino-library-deploy/README.md

 ## Workflow Steps

 1. **Checkout Code**: The workflow uses `actions/checkout@v3` to clone the pull request branch for inspection.
-2. **Version Extraction**: Extracts the `version` field from the `library.properties` file in the pull request.
+2. **Version Extraction**: The action extracts the `version` field from the `library.properties` file in the pull request.
-3. **Compare Versions**: Retrieves the version from the `main` branch and validates the progression of the pull request version:
+3. **Compare Versions**: The action compares the pull request version with the current main branch version, validating the version progression:
    - Ensures the new version is greater than the current one.
-   - Checks compliance with semantic versioning.
+   - Validates compliance with semantic versioning.
+4. **Library Metadata Validation**: Checks the `library.properties` file for required fields like `name`, `author`, `maintainer`, etc.
+5. **Dependency Validation**: Checks the dependencies in `library.properties` to ensure they are valid and well-formed.
+6. **Code Style Validation**: Uses the `arduino-lint` tool to ensure code follows the correct Arduino style guide.
-4. **Merge and Release**:
+7. **Merge and Release**:
-   - Merges the pull request if the version is valid.
+   - Merges the pull request if the version, metadata, dependencies, and code style are valid.
-   - Creates a GitHub release with the validated version.
+   - Creates a GitHub release with the validated version and a changelog entry.

 ---